opencomputeproject/OCP-OSF-Aptio_Community_Edition/README.md

 ### Download the project
 `git clone [project git URL] --recursive -b OE-AMI-Genoa_openSIL`
-`git submodule update --init --checkout --recursive`

 *Note: **-b OE-AMGenoa_openSIL** option is needed to directly switch to OE-AMI-Genoa_openSIL branch.
-If not specified, git switches to main; the submodule set is different between main and OE-AMI-Genoa_openSIL and following submodule update might be ugly.*
+If not specified, git switches to main; the submodule set is different between main and OE-AMI-Genoa_openSIL.*

 ### Building Platform BIOS (Windows CMD prompt)